-Rekow discloses this limitation.
-Rekow discloses a dental prosthesis that "incorporates information from both the scanned tooth and from the generic tooth form."
+Further, Rekow discloses a dental prosthesis that "incorporates information from both the scanned tooth and from the generic tooth form."
 EX-1010 9:54-56.
-FIG. 12 illustrates the template tooth form 136 stored in the database contains a local coordinate system 140, based on maximum height (in the occlusal plane) of the cusp tips:
+As illustrated in FIG. 12 below, the template tooth form 136 stored in the database contains a local coordinate system 140, based on maximum height (in the occlusal plane) of the cusp tips:

 EX-1010 FIG. 12; 9:57-60.
-The database also contains the positions of the proximal contacts 142, 144 relative to that local coordinate system 140.
+The database also contains the positions of the proximal contacts 142 and 144 relative to that local coordinate system 140.
 If a landmark 146 is placed on the prepared tooth 148, a local coordinate system 150 relative to the prepared tooth 148 can be calculated.
-Since the two contact points 142, 144 on the prosthesis must match the two contact points on the proximal teeth, a transformation from the generic coordinates to the prosthesis coordinates can be made.
-EX-1010 9:60-68.
-As a result, the 3-dimensional shape of the dental prosthesis is determined based on the template tooth form that spans the defective portion.
-EX-1003 ¶124.
+Since the two contact points 142 and 144 on the prosthesis must match the two contact points on the proximal teeth, a transformation from the generic coordinates to the prosthesis coordinates can be made.
+EX-1010 9:60-67.
+As a result of this transformation, the 3-dimensional shape of the dental prosthesis is determined based on the deformed template tooth form.
+EX-1003 ¶127.

 b.
-Claim 2: The method as set forth in claim 1, wherein the template that spans the defective portion is drawn on the image as the image is displayed by the computer.
+Claim 2: The method as set forth in claim 1, wherein the three-dimensional image data is obtained from image slices of the target tissue.